Official Visit to the Dutch Caribbean – Aruba, Day 1+2

 Saturday evening came, and the Dutch Royals left Aruba and went to Bonaire, where they have had a day off on Sunday the 30th and from where, on Monday, they will continue their official visit.

-More about the visit can be found here.Filed under Dutch Royals
+More about the visit can be found here.Filed under The Netherlands

-Tagged Aruba, Conference, Environment, King Willem-Alexander, Music, Official Visit, Prime Minister Eman, Princess Beatrix, Queen Máxima.
+Tagged Aruba, Conference, Environment, King Willem-Alexander of The Netherlands, Music, Official Visit, Prime Minister Eman of Aruba, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands.